 On the afternoon of July 23, Sandler was spotted near Yonge and Gerrard Streets with her “EXTRAS FOR FILMS 920-6092,” sign close by.
 When she failed to come home that night, her parents contacted police and filed a missing persons report.

 A week later on July 30, two drivers driving along Lakeshore Boulevard spotted something floating in the water.
 When they stopped and looked into the Keating Channel, they immediately phoned police.
 The Keating Channel is where the Don River meets Lake Ontario.

 When police arrived, they discovered Sandler’s body naked from the waist down.
 She had a plastic bag tied around her head.
-An investigation revealed that Sandler’s body “appeared to have been there for a number of days.”
+An investigation revealed later that Sandler’s body “appeared to have been there for a number of days.”

-An autopsy found that she died from ligature strangulation.
+The autopsy found that she died from ligature strangulation.
 Her body was so badly decomposed that dental records were used to identify her.
 Years later, it emerged that there was an unsuccessful attempt at rape.

 At the time, police received numerous tips from people recalling seeing Sandler and interacting with her that summer, “but to this date, her killer still remains unidentified and at large,” the Toronto Police website said.

 Media reports said that Sandler was last seen with a tall, thin, dark-haired, tattooed, young man known in the area as known as “Joe.” — the Toronto Star reported that “Joe” was in a relationship with Sandler, a relationship which broke off a week before her disappearance.

 Another anonymous caller said that they had witnessed the murdered woman getting into a dark-coloured sedan with a driver described as having a mulatto complexion and dark hair.